competitivebidding/backend/README.md

     $ npm run docker:db
     ```

-2. Create all the necessary tables in database based on Prisma schema.
+2. Create all the necessary tables in database based on Prisma schema and fill it with data.

     ```bash
     $ npx prisma migrate dev
     ```

-3. Seed the database with data
-    !!!
-If you are going to start your app in production mode, skip this step !!!

-        ```bash
-        $ npm run seed
-        ```

-4. Run the app
+3. Run the app

     ```bash
     # development